Kumar Sangakkara: Sri Lanka captaincy

-In February 2009, the then captain of the Sri Lankan side, Mahela Jayawardene announced that he would step down from the captaincy "in the best interests of the Sri Lankan team".
+In February 2009, the then captain of the Sri Lankan team, Mahela Jayawardene announced that he would step down from the captaincy "in the best interests of the Sri Lankan team".
 He said he believed that it would give his successor around two years to build up to the 2011 Cricket World Cup.
 Therefore, at the age of 31 and with the experience of 80 Tests and 246 ODIs, Sangakkara succeeded Jayawardene as Sri Lanka's captain in all formats of the game.
 His first engagement in the role was the 2009 ICC World Twenty20 hosted by England in June.
 Sri Lanka became runners-up in the series after winning all the game in group and knock-out stages and being defeated by Pakistan in the final.
 Sangakkara made 64 not-out in the final, but was unable to take Sri Lanka for the championship.
 He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2009 T20I World Cup.

 Sri Lanka failed to reach to the knock-out stage of the ICC Champions Trophy in September 2009.
 The next Indian tour proved to be disastrous for the team, with Sri Lanka being beaten by India in Test series 2–0 and ODI series 3–1.

 Sri Lankan team under the captaincy of Sangakkara gained momentum and won the next Tri-series in Bangladesh, Zimbabwe and Sri Lanka, beating India as well.
 The Sri Lankans' tour of Australia proved to be very successful, in winning both the T20 and ODI series.
 This was Sri Lanka's first ever series victory in Australia.